protocolbuffers/protocolbuffers.github.io/content/reference/protobuf/google.protobuf.md

 `ListValue` is a wrapper around a repeated field of values.

 The JSON representation for `ListValue` is JSON array.

+The CBOR representation for `ListValue` is a CBOR definite-length array.

 <table>
   <thead>